-As a psychologist, I taught at university, directed a survey research institute, founded a jury consulting and mediation firm, and stepped deeply into performance psychology for over a decade, coaching competitive athletes up to Olympic and world levels.
-My consulting expanded to corporate athletes, and I co-authored a couple business books, including The 12 Factors of Business Success.
+As a social psychologist, I taught at university, directed a survey research institute and stepped deeply into performance psychology for over a decade, coaching competitive athletes up to Olympic and world levels.
+My consulting expanded to corporate athletes, and I co-authored a couple of business books, including The 12 Factors of Business Success.

-Being a psychologist gives me a front row seat to the damage done when our basic human needs to feel safe, belong, grow, and contribute are not met.
+Being a psychologist gives me a front-row seat to the damage done when our basic human needs to feel safe, belong, contribute and grow are not met.
 It broke my heart to see our community tragically lose three teens to suicide with many more children at risk.

 Every person has a unique voice, and it’s best found through service to others.
 Having trouble finding your place in the world?
 Ask what breaks your heart…and then take a step toward doing something about it.

 Really, take that first step.
 Then sense your next best step.
 And next best step.
 Sense, respond…and keep on walking forward in service to others.
 As my life shows, you just never know where this will take you.